theupdateframework/taps/tap6.md

 # Specification

-This TAP proposes adding a new JSON field, named "spec_version", that contains a string value indicating the specification version of metadata.
+This TAP proposes adding a new field, named "spec_version", that contains a string value indicating the specification version of metadata.
 The field would be added to the "signed" section of metadata.